M-Yankov/UserAndRoles/README.md

 # UserAndRoles

- This demo show a way to extend *ASP .NET Identity 2* - adding navigation properties between `ApplicatiionUser` and `IdentityRole`.
+ This demo shows a way to extend *ASP .NET Identity 2* - adding navigation properties between `ApplicatiionUser` and `IdentityRole`.

 ### Requirements